 So, in this example, create-a-blog.co and create-a-blog.me are available for registration while five others are for sale.
 Keep in mind that this is simply an example, and you will get better or worse results for your own choice of domain name.

 If you have options, then use namechk.com to find the availability of you being able to use the domain name as a handle on social networking sites.
 Namechk will list those social sites where nobody is using your preferred domain name as a handle (not website name, but in their user name).
 You are better to use an option with most availability in this regard, all other factors being equal.

 You could also manually check for Twitter handles or Facebook page user names.
 It is always better if you can use your chosen domain name as your handle on social sites that permit this.

 Use your favorite registrations site, such as GoDaddy, to register your preferred domain name.
 You are now ready to set up your blog.
 You can often get discounts on domain registration.
-Visit our domain names coupons section for getting such discounts.
+Checkout this article for more details about domain registration: Domain Name Registration: How to find and Register a Domain Name.
+Also visit our domain names coupons section for getting such discounts.

 3. CMS PLATFORM: FREE OR SELF HOSTING?

 The content management system you use can be either free or self-hosted.
 Here is an explanation of each.

 3.1.
 Free CMS Platforms